Study Away Student Intake Form (2017-2018)

 Thank you for your interest in pursing a Study Away Experience at Grand Rapids Community College (GRCC).
 This form may take anywhere from 15 to 30 minutes to complete, and is the first step when pursuing participation in a Study Away experience.
 You do not need to complete this form in one session.
 You are able to save your progress and come back to it as needed.
 However, we encourage you to submit your application in a timely manner as this in general is a first-come, first-served process.
 Often times, these experiences are filled by the end of the November.

 The purpose of this form is to collect necessary information regarding your eligibility for participating in a Study Away experience, as well as informing you of the risks involved when traveling.

-As part of submitting this form the College will run a criminal background check, review your GRCC conduct records, and release the results of this information to appropriate parties who perform these reviews.
+As part of submitting this form, the College will charge a $10 processing fee to run a criminal background check, review your GRCC conduct records, and release the results of this information to appropriate parties who perform these reviews.